How to Solve Climate in Ten Years

-Last year, the world’s top scientists gave us until 2030 to hold global warming to the low end of the Paris climate accord: 1.5 degrees Celsius.
-This will not be easy.
-And, in fact, for a growing number of people, pessimism about whether we can stabilize the climate at all is starting to run very deep.
+Back in 2018, the world’s top scientists gave us until 2030 to hold global warming to the low end of the Paris climate accord: 1.5 degrees Celsius.
+Fast forward to today, and this window is closing.
+Indeed, for a growing number of people, pessimism about whether we can stabilize the climate at all is starting to run very deep.
 The novelist, Jonathan Franzen recently crystallized this argument in The New Yorker.
 It is time stop pretending, he said, that we can transition to clean energy fast enough to save the planet.

 In two previous posts, I showed where Franzen went wrong in his thinking.
-First, we are not doomed to enter a “runaway greenhouse effect” leading to a relentless upward spiral in temperature once we cross the 2 degree C threshold.
-And second, 2 degrees of heating--- though very challenging for hundreds of millions of people and natural systems across the planet—will not bring an end to human civilization.
+While 1.5 degrees C is probably out of reach, 2 degrees is not.
+And, contrary to Franzen's argument, we are not doomed to enter a “runaway greenhouse effect” leading to a relentless upward spiral in temperature once we cross the 2 degree C threshold.
+Moreover, 2 degrees of heating--- though it will be very challenging for hundreds of millions of people and natural systems across the planet—will not bring an end to human civilization.

 The Antidote to Climate Despair